tarunkolla/FISH-Language/README.md

 <h3> FISH language programming guidelines: </h3>

- <p> FISH is a simple programming language that starts and ends with a statement as:
+FISH is a simple programming language that starts and ends with a statement as:

  ```